HOV QA Engineers

 2. When in doubt, file a ticket.
 Scenario: Let’s say you notice what seems like a minor issue (or area for user experience improvement).
 You might figure that your daily stand-up meeting is a good time to ask whether or not your product manager wants a bug ticket for it.
 But not having a written record of this can backfire.
 Someone might tell you to forget about the issue, and that it doesn’t matter.
 Remember people have short attention spans – especially when looking to place blame.
 When a higher-up asks about it later, the same person might come to you asking why you never found the bug.
 1. File potential issue as bug ticket.
 If a manager decides they don’t want it addressed, they can simply delete the ticket or move it to the backlog.

 3. Customize your communication.
-If you’re describing a bug to a developer, you’ll want to provide as much technical detail as possible.
-Communication between QA and development tends to get pretty in-depth.
+If you’re describing a bug to a developer, you’ll want to provide as much technical detail as possible. tends to get pretty in-depth.
 But if you’re telling a project manager, you may want to give more of an overview.

 1. Describing a bug to a developer, needs more technical details as possible.
 Note: Communications between QA and Dev tends to get pretty in-depth.